arifakhtar51/LifeNFT-Hackemon/README.md

 **BloodDonorNFT** is a **Hive blockchain-powered** platform that incentivizes blood donation by rewarding donors with unique NFTs.
 This project seamlessly integrates **HiveAuth, Hive blockchain data reading, and Hive transaction broadcasting**, ensuring a **secure, decentralized, and transparent** blood donation ecosystem.

 ## Overview
 BloodDonorNFT addresses the global challenge of blood shortages by leveraging **Hive blockchain** for immutable donation verification and NFT-based rewards.
-Hospitals validate donations, and donors receive **Hive-backed digital certificates (NFTs)** that can later be redeemed for benefits.
+Hospitals validate donations, and donors receive **Hive-backed digital certificates (NFTs)** that can later be redeemed for benefits, including educational courses through our integrated GyaanFT platform.

 ## Hive Blockchain Integration